Connect with us

 3. Master Electrician

 What is a master electrician?
-This is the highest level of certifications for electricians.
+This is the highest level of certification for electricians.

 To qualify for the certification, most states require you to complete 4,000 hours of electric work as a journeyman, followed by a licencing test to demonstrate awareness of the National Electrical Code.